jorgebucaran/colorette/README.md

 console.log(bold(`I'm ${blue(`da ba ${underline("dee")} da ba`)} daa`))
 ```

-Need to override automatic color detection?
+Need to override terminal color detection?
 You can do that too.

 ```js
 import { createColors } from "colorette"